vincetrain/technical-journal/SRT411/Lab 2 - ELK Stack Clustering and Index Management.md

 ...
 ```
 > This works when there is NO EXISTING SHARD DATA on the node.
-> The ingest role allows monitoring of stack manage
+> The ingest role allows monitoring of stack management.